 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>benhamin.com, the blog of Ben Cooper - Latest Comments in A world without interruptions (aka advertising)</title><link>http://benhamin.disqus.com/</link><description>The blog of Ben Cooper, Senior Digital Strategist at The Population</description><language>en</language><lastBuildDate>Sat, 06 Oct 2007 03:45:04 -0000</lastBuildDate><item><title>Re: A world without interruptions (aka advertising)</title><link>http://www.benhamin.com/2007/09/16/a-world-without-interruptions-aka-advertising/#comment-2194339</link><description>Hilarious that this is Sao Paulo's real initiative to clean up the urban space and it attracts ad meisters who then use it ... for an ad &lt;a href="http://www.boingboing.net/2007/04/14/sao-paulo-goes-adver.html" rel="nofollow"&gt;http://www.boingboing.net/2007/04/14/sao-paulo-...&lt;/a&gt;&lt;br&gt;Regarding your point of non-interruptive ads, maybe the time has come where billboard ads start eating themselves and imitate culture jamming à la BLF &lt;a href="http://www.billboardliberation.com" rel="nofollow"&gt;http://www.billboardliberation.com&lt;/a&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">tim</dc:creator><pubDate>Sat, 06 Oct 2007 03:45:04 -0000</pubDate></item></channel></rss>
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>benhamin.com, the blog of Ben Cooper - Latest Comments in A world without interruptions (aka advertising)</title><link>http://benhamin.disqus.com/</link><description>The blog of Ben Cooper, Director of Digital The Monkeys</description><atom:link href="https://benhamin.disqus.com/a_world_without_interruptions_aka_advertising/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Sat, 06 Oct 2007 03:45:04 -0000</lastBuildDate><item><title>Re: A world without interruptions (aka advertising)</title><link>http://www.benhamin.com/2007/09/16/a-world-without-interruptions-aka-advertising/#comment-2194339</link><description>&lt;p&gt;Hilarious that this is Sao Paulo's real initiative to clean up the urban space and it attracts ad meisters who then use it ... for an ad &lt;a href="http://www.boingboing.net/2007/04/14/sao-paulo-goes-adver.html" rel="nofollow noopener" target="_blank" title="http://www.boingboing.net/2007/04/14/sao-paulo-goes-adver.html"&gt;http://www.boingboing.net/2...&lt;/a&gt;&lt;br&gt;Regarding your point of non-interruptive ads, maybe the time has come where billboard ads start eating themselves and imitate culture jamming à la BLF &lt;a href="http://www.billboardliberation.com" rel="nofollow noopener" target="_blank" title="http://www.billboardliberation.com"&gt;http://www.billboardliberat...&lt;/a&gt;&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">tim</dc:creator><pubDate>Sat, 06 Oct 2007 03:45:04 -0000</pubDate></item></channel></rss>